santiallende/myWebsite/content/publications/il6il10/index.md

 **Results:** Although results did not show higher ratios in the BD group or high risk BD group (vs. controls; p’s > .05), exploratory analyses revealed that increased anxiety from baseline to 15 minutes post-TSST predicted higher IL- 6/IL-10 ratios at 90 minutes post-TSST (b = 0.07, se = 0.03, p = .018).
 Diagnostic status did not moderate this effect (p = .180).

 **Conclusions:** Our results indicate that TSST-induced anxiety in youth is linked to a greater inflammatory response, as evidenced by a greater upregulation of IL-6 compared to IL-10.
 The IL-6/IL-10 ratio may be a sensitive marker of anxiety during the TSST, irrespective of the presence of a mood disorder in youth.
-Future studies should investigate whether youth with anxiety demonstrate an imbalance between pro/anti-inflammatory cytokiness.
+Future studies should investigate whether youth with anxiety demonstrate an imbalance between pro/anti-inflammatory cytokines.